Anderson acceleration for contractive and noncontractive operators: Introduction

-The presented bounds sharpen those previously developed for contractive operators in two important ways.
-First, the dependence on the higher order terms is shown to be $\bigo\big( \| w_{k}\| ( \| w_k \| + \| w_{k-1} \| + \ldots + \| w_{k-m} \|) \big)$, rather than $\bigo(\| w_k \|^2) + \bigo(\| w_{k-1} \|^2) + \ldots + \bigo(\| w_{k-m} \|^2$), where $w_k$ is the stage-$k$ residual.
+The presented bounds significantly sharpen those previously developed for contractive operators in two important ways.
+First, the dependence on the higher order terms is shown to be $\bigo\big( \| w_{k}\| ( \| w_k \| + \| w_{k-1} \| + \ldots + \| w_{k-m} \|) \big)$, improving on the $\bigo(\| w_k \|^2) + \bigo(\| w_{k-1} \|^2) + \ldots + \bigo(\| w_{k-m} \|^2)$ bound proven in \cite{EPRX19}, where $w_k$ is the stage-$k$ residual.
+This analysis produces the first residual bound for AA applied to nonlinear problems where the most recent residual $\nr{w_k}$ can be factored out of the entire bound; previously, the best bounds for the higher order terms involved only older (often larger) residuals from the history.
 Second, the new estimates show that if the solution to the optimization problem does not produce a linear combination of residuals that is strictly lesser in norm than the most recent residual, then there is no contribution from the higher order terms.
-Hence, no price is paid with higher order terms in the residual if no reduction in the lower order terms is attained from the optimization problem.
+The results of the analysis further motivate strategies for choosing the AA depth adaptively or dynamically, which is shown to provide a significant advantage over constant depths in the numerical tests.

 The remainder of the paper is structured as follows.
 Section \ref{sec:prelim} states the algorithm and presents notation that will be used throughout, and Section \ref{sec:resi-exp} summarizes the residual expansion which is similar to that of \cite{EPRX19}.
 In Section \ref{sec:m1}, the new one-step analysis is presented for algorithmic depth $m=1$, and in Section \ref{sec:genm}, the one-step analysis is developed for $m > 1$.
-In Section \ref{sec:numerics}, numerical results are presented that both illustrate the theory and demonstrate how AA can be effectively used to solve a nonlinear Helmholtz equation and the 3D steady Navier-Stokes equations with Reynolds numbers past the first Hopf bifurcation.
+In section \ref{sec:practical}, practical guidance is presented on dynamic algorithmic depth selection and safeguarding strategies, as motivated by the developed theory.
+In Section \ref{sec:numerics}, numerical results are presented that both illustrate the theory and practical guidance, and demonstrate how AA can be effectively used to solve a nonlinear Helmholtz equation and the 3D steady Navier-Stokes equations with Reynolds numbers past the first Hopf bifurcation.
 An appendix contains a proof of a technical lemma providing particular bounds on the entries of the inverse of the upper triangular matrix found in the QR decomposition.